 Maine Homebrewers Competition

 Ladies and gentleman, start your fermenters!
-The winter of 2017-18 marks the 6th Nearly-Annual edition of the finest homebrewing competition in the great state of Maine.
+The year 2019 marks the 7th Nearly-Annual edition of the finest homebrewing competition in the great state of Maine.
 And you know what?
-The wine and mead categories are back AND we added a category for cider!
+Once again, it's not just for beer, but cider, wine, and mead, too!
 (Check the entry form for specific rules for cider and wine/mead entries!)
 Not only will the prizes be great, but this is also a one-of-a-kind opportunity for Maine homebrewers to get judged by a panel of local beer and wine experts and receive impartial feedback!

-We will be accepting submissions - in person or by mail - beginning Tuesday, January 30, 2018 through Saturday, February 10 at the close of business (6pm).
+We will be accepting submissions - in person or by mail - beginning Wednesday, March 20 through Saturday, March 30 at the close of business (6pm).
 The entry fee is $10 for the first entry and $5 for each entry after that.
-The winner will be announced in early March at Bangor Beer Co. in Bangor.
-All entrants will receive score sheets and an optional hug from one of the judges (we're looking at you, Jared) at the event!
+The winner will be announced in early April at Fogtown Brewing Co. in Ellsworth.
+All entrants will receive score sheets and an optional hug from one of the judges at the event!
 See below for full rules and timelines.

-One lucky homebrewer will have his or her beer brewed by Bangor Beer Co.!
+One lucky homebrewer will have his or her beer brewed by Fogtown Brewing Co.!
 Two runners-up will receive great prize packs from local breweries and businesses!

 Gotta mail your beer?